vispy/vispy-website/installation.rst

     conda install -c conda-forge nodejs  # or some other way to have a recent node jupyter labextension install @jupyter-widgets/jupyterlab-manager
     jupyter labextension install vispy

+If you have a "vispy" directory in your current directory this will try to install from there, use `vispy@latest` instead.

 Testing installation
 --------------------